renatopicelli/tobs/README.md

 Linear Programming, Finite Elements in Analysis and Design 139 (2018) 49–61

 [2] R. Sivapuram, R. Picelli, Y.M.
 Xie, Topology optimization of binary microstructures involving various non-volume constraints, Computational Materials Science (2018) 154, 405-425

-## Disclaimer:
-The authors reserve all rights but do not guaranty that the code is free from errors.
-Furthermore, they shall not be liable in any event caused by the use of the program.